dams-mcda/Dams-MCDA/README.md

 * R / Shiny Web Application

+	* Located in src/dams_mcda/*

 * Docker container for hosting

-* Apache Configuration for Proxying from host to Docker Containe
+* Apache Configuration for Proxying to Docker

 ## Developers